Learn where your organization stands and what to do next

 During our Enterprise Architecture Assessment, the very first step is to determine where an organization is today in regard to Enterprise Architecture maturity.
 To answer that question, we developed our EA Capability Matrix.
 A sample matrix is below.

-Through this Framework, we explore, review, and evaluate over 60 different capabilities, across multiple EA domains and levels of maturity.
+Through this framework, we explore, review, and evaluate many different capabilities across multiple EA domains and levels of maturity.

 This matrix is split into five major components of a successful EA program: Strategic Planning, Architecture Modeling, Asset Management, Standards Management and ‘Other’ to encapsulate one-off events and ongoing action items (like data governance).